equilaterus/wikilaterus/wiki/Videogames-UE4-Development.md

 UseAudioMixer=true
 ```

-To generate a build, you will need to add that same line to the path in the config file for each platform that you're going to use.
-For example Windows is: *.../Epic Games/UE_4.[version]/Engine/Config/Windows/WindowsEngine.ini*.

 Create a **Sound > Sound Attenuation** asset and configure it on your **Cue** as the attenuation preset.
 Add an **Audio Volume** to your level, set it big enough to cover your playable area and set the following properties:

 * Settings -> Apply Reverb: True.